-You can take advantage of the travel’s shift to interactive web applications where virtual tours and online travel discussions eliminate masks.
-You meet people face to face, see them smile, and you’re still protected.
+You can take advantage of travel’s shift to interactive web applications, where virtual tours and online travel discussions eliminate masks.
+You meet people face to face (virtually) and see them smile — and you’re still protected.
 Social distancing is not a concern.

 While I’m still frustrated about the lack of real travel, I’m being uplifted through this phase of life’s journey by the virtual travel experiences I’m finding on The Nomad Network and other online sites.

 TNN invites informative guests for interactive travel events on Zoom twice a week on various topics related to travel, blogging, storytelling, sustainability, writing, etc. They cover all sorts of topics like:

 - How to Find Your Voice in Travel Writing with Christopher Mitchell

 - How to Start Leading Local Tours with Jessie Festa

 - How to Make Sure Your Tourism Dollars Benefit Local Communities with Nikki Padilla Rivera